hjr3/hjr3.github.io/_posts/2015-08-03-creating-a-php-extension-to-rust.md

 ## Compiling The Extension

+Our [Rust library][Rust library] exposes a single function named `ext_score`.
+It takes two parameters of `*const char` and returns a 64-bit floating point type (or a double).
 To build the Rust library:

 ```
 $ cd rust
 $ cargo build
 ```

+Our [PHP extension][PHP extension] defines a single function named `score` that will glue PHP userland to our `ext_score` Rust function.
 To build the PHP extension:

 ```
 $ cd php-ext